darktable-org/dtdocs/content/overview/user-interface/screen-layout.md

 ```
 ---

-**Note:** Size and visibility of panels are stored independently for each view.
+**Note:** The size and visibility of the panels are stored independently for each view.

 ---